IIT-EnergySystemModels/openSDUC/doc/md/Download.md

 - the code cannot become part of a closed-source commercial software product
 - any future changes and improvements to the code remain free and open

-Source code can be downloaded from [GitHub](https://github.com/IIT-EnergySystemModels/openSDUC) or installed with [pip](https://pypi.org/project/openSDUC/).
+The source code can be downloaded from [GitHub](https://github.com/IIT-EnergySystemModels/openSDUC) or installed with [pip](https://pypi.org/project/openSDUC/).

 This model is a work in progress and will be updated accordingly.
-If you want to subscribe to the **openSDUC** model updates, send an email to <mailto:andres.ramos@comillas.edu>.
+If you want to subscribe to **openSDUC** model updates, send an email to
+<mailto:andres.ramos@comillas.edu>.